-Attachment 5 of the July 6, 2015 Staff Report recommended that an amendment to the Zoning By-law to regulate food vehicles be brought forward for Council's consideration in Q3 of 2016.
+Attachment 5 of the Business Licence By-law Review Staff Report recommended that an amendment to the Zoning By-law to regulate food vehicles be brought forward for Council's consideration in Q3 of 2016.

 The project timeline outlined in Figure 1 includes the statutory public process required by the Planning Act and anticipates the proposed Zoning By-law amendment will be presented to Council in September 2016.